jessicagrayson/c0723-code-solutions/react-props-and-expressions/react-props-and-expressions-quiz-notes.md

 - How do you declare and access props in a component?: You declare the property on the parent component similar to the way you would assign a parameter to a function, then its children can access it.

-- How do you pass props to a component?: See above.
+- How do you pass props to a component?: By declaring the prop inside of the parent component so that the child components can access it

-- How do you write JavaScript expressions in JSX?: By putting it inside curly braces.
+- How do you write JavaScript expressions in JSX?: By wrapping it inside curly braces.

 ## Notes